AlessioCoser/react-hexagonal-architecture-workshop-wsc-2025/README.md

 ```

 ## Running All Tests
-Run first unit and then e2e (only if unit tests pass):
+Run all unit tests first, and then run all e2e tests if the unit tests pass
 ```bash
 pnpm test
 ```